Sundowns coach Mngqithi expects stern test from Nabi’s new-look Chiefs

 Sundowns’ teething problems under their new coach have included the sidelining of big stars Khuliso Mudau in defence and Teboho Mokoena in midfield.

-Chiefs have doubts of their own going into a clash that has been hyped up by the form of the two teams, and their respective dramas, meaning 44,000 tickets had been sold by Thursday.
+Meanwhile, Chiefs have doubts of their own going into a clash that has been hyped up by the form of the two teams, and their respective dramas, resulting in 44,000 tickets sold by Thursday.

 ‘Rhoo’ plays down crisis for Broos as Mngqithi keeps Mokoena, Mudau out of Sundowns

-A second half against Usuthu in which Chiefs went off the boil and conceded a goal and allowed the Durban team to hit the post twice indicates there is plenty of work to do at Amakhosi.
+A second half against Usuthu in which Chiefs went off the boil and conceded a goal, and allowed the Durban team to hit the post twice, indicates there’s plenty of work to do at Amakhosi.

 This weekend's Betway Premiership matches